Cover Date: December 1933

 Bertram Sidney Thomas (1892-1950) was an explorer and the first westerner to cross the Rub al Khali, or Empty Quarter.
 This is the large desert region on the Arabian Peninsula.
 Thomas made his crossing in 1931.
 The New York Times noted this in an article dated February 24, 1931.

 Another explorer, Harry St. John Philby also crossed the same desert a year later.
-The New York Times carried an article on his adventure in a May 24, 1932, article.
+The New York Times published an article on his adventure jon May 24, 1932.
 Philby’s journey also included a visit to the lost city of Ubar.
 Legend had it that this lost city was extremely rich.

 Bertram Thomas wrote a book about his travels, “Arabia Felix: Across the Empty Quarter of Arabia” that was published in 1932.
 It may be that these articles helped fuel Lester Dent’s imagination until it fermented into the tale, we all know as “The Phantom City.”